 3.2.
-New build development within Conservation Areas
+New build development within conservation areas

 - 3.2.1 New development should complement the character of the streetscape of a Conservation Area.
-Proposals for new development should be supported by a detailed appraisal of potential impacts on key historical features, sense of place and any visual impacts on setting including the historic setting. - 3.2.2 When determining an appropriate building height for any new proposals, the height of surrounding buildings and the impact of the proposal on the skyline must be taken into account. - 3.2.3 Where a new build development is proposed within a Conservation Area, the proposal will be required to have cognisance to the character of adjoining and adjacent buildings in terms of building line, height, massing, scale, choice of materials, colour, fenestration and solid/void proportions.
+Proposals for new development should be supported by a detailed appraisal of potential impacts on key historical features, sense of place and any visual impacts on setting including the historic setting. - 3.2.2 When determining an appropriate building height for any new proposals, the height of surrounding buildings and the impact of the proposal on the skyline must be taken into account. - 3.2.3 Where a new build development is proposed within a conservation area, the proposal will be required to have cognisance to the character of adjoining and adjacent buildings in terms of building line, height, massing, scale, choice of materials, colour, fenestration and solid/void proportions.
 This does not mean contemporary design is unacceptable but that these criteria should be incorporated sympathetically into any such design.
-Proposals should demonstrate through their design that they have taken into account the special qualities of the Conservation Area and any associated Conservation Area appraisal.
+Proposals should demonstrate through their design that they have taken into account the special qualities of the conservation area and any associated conservation area appraisal.

 3.3.
-Development outwith but affecting the setting of a Conservation Area
+Development outwith but affecting the setting of a conservation area

-Development outwith but affecting the setting of a Conservation Area will require to be sympathetic to the Conservation Area in terms of design, scale, materials and character.
-Such development should take into account its proximity to the Conservation Area and its design should complement the scale and character of other existing buildings within the boundary of the Conservation Area.
-Unsympathetic design which is detrimental to the setting of the Conservation Area itself must be avoided.
+- 3.3.1 Development outwith but affecting the setting of a conservation area will require to be sympathetic to the conservation area in terms of design, scale, materials and character.
+Such development should take into account its proximity to the conservation area and its design should complement the scale and character of other existing buildings within the boundary of the Conservation Area.
+Unsympathetic design which is detrimental to the setting of the Conservation Area itself must be avoided. - 3.3.2 Significant views of any listed buildings and their historical context in the landscape and surrounding area should not be compromised.